RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 # ......
 ```

-Start Apache HTTPD.
+Start Apache-HTTPD.

 ```
 # systemctl enable httpd
 # systemctl start httpd
 ```

-### Other Settings for Apache (Tips)
+### Other Settings for Apache-HTTPD (Tips)

-To add a cert for Apache, copy the cert and edit the configuration
+To add a cert for Apache-HTTPD, copy the cert and edit the configuration
 file.
 Change the lines of cert and key in
 "/etc/httpd/conf.d/ssl.conf".